-While most of the goals and objectives did not change (i.e., to serve seniors and disabled home owners, to promote aging-in-place, energy-efficiency and lead-safety, etc.), the program rehabilitation standards and maximum costs per unit changed in numerous ways since 2016.
+While most of the goals and objectives did not change (i.e., to serve seniors and disabled home owners, to promote aging-in-place, energy-efficiency and lead-safety, etc.), the program rehabilitation standards and maximum costs per unit have changed in numerous ways since 2016.
 Personnel with years of SFR experience are strongly encouraged to read these guidelines carefully and work with their Agency case managers closely to ensure compliance with the Program Guidelines.

 Some changes will be seen by Members as major improvements.
-The continuation of the three-year funding cycle for the ESFRLP program goes far in furthering the ideal of steady-state rehab funding and continuity of local efforts.
-There is the real possibility that a given county might have rehab assistance opportunities available continuously over time to serve its neediest homeowners.
-Local and regional rehab organizations can recruit rehab specialists, attract contractors and market their services to the community with assurance that they have a fair chance of being able to do so on a continuous basis.
+The continuation of the three-year funding cycle for the ESFRLP program goes far in furthering the ideal of steadystate rehab funding and continuity of local efforts.
+For the 2022-2024 funding cycle in further support of both steady-state rehab funding and full investment of the available funds, we have added the ability for more than one organization to serve a given county.
+Our expectation is this change will support the real possibility that a given county might have rehab assistance opportunities available continuously over time to serve its neediest homeowners.
+Probably the largest change for this funding cycle is the addition of administrative funds to pay for demonstrable project expenses that may not be directly attributed to any single unit.
+The combined intent of these changes is to support local and regional rehab organizations as they recruit rehab specialists, attract contractors and market their services to the community with greater assurance that they have a strong expectation of being able to do so on a continuous basis when they maintain the capacity to execute the ESFR program.

 Similar to past ESFRLP cycles, a first-come, first-served "pool" of funds is available for ESFRLP.
 These funds may be accessed after a Member has completed two (2) units under its initial allocation.
-Groups with the capacity to use their \$190,000 allocations within 18 months will be able, with reasonable limitations, to keep rehabilitating additional homes until the pool funds (\$1.73 million in 2021) are all committed.
+Groups with the capacity to use their \$162,000 allocations within 12 months will be able, with reasonable limitations, to keep rehabilitating additional homes until the increased pool funds (\$4.682 million in 2022) are all committed.
 It is hoped that this will help more productive Members do more work without penalizing groups that work at a slower pace.
-Of equal importance, it should mean that all the funds committed to the program will be invested, and more low-income homeowners will be helped.
-The inclusion of most CDBG Entitlement communities and the revised Essential Property Standard will provide Members with increased local flexibility to reach more families and provide critical repairs.
+Finally, the larger rehab budget of up to \$40,000 per unit and the revised full masonry foundation requirement on manufactured homes that are listed as real estate will allow Members to at minimum continue and potentially increase the pool of eligible units.
+Of primary importance, all of these changes are made with the intention that more low-income homeowners will be helped.